Audiveris/audiveris/docs/_pages/main/sheets_selection.md

 - The latest sheets specification is persisted in book `.omr` project file when specified via the GUI dialog but not when specified via the CLI in batch.

+---

+[^empty_spec]:
-[^empty_spec]: In Audiveris 5.2, a null specification meant _all sheets_ while an empty specification meant _no sheets_.
+    In Audiveris 5.2, a null specification used to mean _all sheets_ while an empty specification used to mean _no sheets_.
     Starting with Audiveris 5.3, for the sake of consistency with the new "Split and Merge" feature, they now both mean the same thing: _**all sheets**_.